frodoman/album-finder/README.md

 # Album Finder

-This is an iOS demo app allowing user to search albums using the Last.fm API.
+This is an iOS demo app allowing user to search albums using API from one of the big player.

 # Implementation:
 This project is developed by 100% native codes using Swift 4.2 and Xcode 10.1.